 3. Drywall putty + putty knife

-This was actually my husband’s idea after he saw me using modelling paste on some pages.
-Modelling paste is a staple in my art journal supplies, so trying to find a dupe for it was fun!
-Using drywall putty/spackle can be a great alternative if you don’t have modelling paste and can’t get your hands on any.
+This was actually my husband’s idea after he saw me using modeling paste on some pages.
+Modeling paste is a staple in my art journal supplies, so trying to find a dupe for it was fun!
+Using drywall putty/spackle can be a great alternative if you don’t have modeling paste and can’t get your hands on any.
 There are several different types and they all vary in their hardness and water solubility.
 The container I grabbed was under $3 and can be washed off with water.
-It worked awesome as a modelling paste substitute and was soft enough to carve into once it was dry.
+It worked awesome as a modeling paste substitute and was soft enough to carve into once it was dry.
 I used it in the spread below to create the circles.

 I will note that the putty I picked up was quite soft even when fully dried, so it was easy to carve into but also had a tendency to wear or sand off if it rubbed against another page.
 This was probably due to picking the water-soluble putty.
 I solved this by sealing it with some matte medium so it wouldn’t rub off.
 You can also see that I used that drywall tape as a stencil for texture here too!

 The putty knife can be a fun alternative to palette knifes and come in larger sizes so you can cover a page more quickly, and cover more of a stencil in one pass.
 I used it here to create a textured background before painting over it.

 This small chunk of shelf liner came courtesy of my husband’s toolbox, as well as the sanding block.
 So they technically came from the hardware store by way of my husband.
 Both of these materials can be used as stamps to create texture on your pages.
 The shelf liner could also serve as a stencil.
 I also used the sanding block to sand down some drywall putty I used.
 I put the putty through a stencil, then painted over it, and used the sand paper to sand off some of the edges and reveal the putty underneath.
 It can also be used to distress the edges of your paper if you use a rougher grit.